Chaplaincy is a very personal “calling” for me that began in the early 1980s, rooted in an ethical stance of compassion, love, respect, and justice.

-Those familiar with the story of Jason Heap, who has applied to become the U.S. Navy’s first humanist chaplain, know that he has constantly asserted the need for focusing on the “holistic well-being of anyone who is need of pastoral care.”
+Those familiar with the story of the first applicant to become the U.S. Navy’s first humanist chaplain, know that he has constantly asserted the need for focusing on the “holistic well-being of anyone who is need of pastoral care.”
 He and his supporters stress that the critical role of the humanist chaplain in the military is to create a safe space for soldiers to face their fears of isolation, loneliness, and anxiety.
 I contend that this ethical stance applies to all people, military and non-military alike, seeking the care of a chaplain.

 Many pastoral care departments in the major teaching hospitals are becoming aware of the multiplicity of belief systems within their populations, supported by the statistics previously mentioned, and have so crafted their mission statements and approaches.
 For example, Johns Hopkins Medical Center informs the public that Johns Hopkins “was raised in the Society of Friends and that the hallmark of Quaker spirituality is the affirmation of individuals ‘Inner Light,’ rather than an emphasis on creeds and religious practice.”
 The chaplaincy department at Massachusetts General Hospital states that they “support by listening without judging, sharing without preaching.”

 One might assume that with the changing role of chaplains, the door for those of us endorsed as humanist chaplains would swing wide open and that we would be welcomed into the discussion of holistic care for those we serve.
 Unfortunately, that is not yet the case.